UK Driving Test Pass Rates: 18 Years of History

 What this means for 2025-26 forecasts

 The 2024-25 figure of 48.7 percent represents the end of the post-pandemic recovery.
 The next year (2025-26) will be the first full year with the May 2026 booking cap rule in effect, which is expected to lift the figure modestly by removing rushed-preparation cancellation bookings.
-PassRates.uk forecasts the 2025-26 pass rate at 48.9 to 49.4 percent based on the booking cap impact, the continued examiner backlog reduction programme, and a slight stabilisation of volume distribution.
+PassRates.uk forecasts the 2025-26 pass rate in the 48.5 to 49.5 percent band based on the booking cap impact, the continued examiner backlog reduction programme, and a slight stabilisation of volume distribution.
 The 50 percent threshold is achievable in 2025-26 if the booking cap effect is at the high end of expectations; otherwise the figure will sit just below 50 percent.
-The 51.0 percent 2018-19 high water mark is unlikely to be reached again in the near term because the underlying volume mix has shifted permanently toward urban centres.
+The longer-term ceiling depends on whether the urban volume mix continues to migrate (which pushes the weighted average down) faster than candidate preparation improves (which pushes it up).

-“The headline narrative says the UK driving test has got harder since 2018.
-The data says the candidate mix has shifted toward urban centres where the test was always harder.
-The test is the same; the population taking it is not.”
+“The headline narrative says the UK driving test has got harder.
+The data says the national rate is higher than at any point in the available DRT122A series outside one anomalous COVID year.
+The candidate mix has shifted toward urban centres where the test was always harder; the underlying examiner standard has held.”

 How this connects with the wider statistics picture

-For the test volume trend that drives most of the pass rate decline, see /research/test-volume-trends.
+For the test volume trend that shapes the pass rate distribution, see /research/test-volume-trends.
 For the current-year 2024-25 figure in detail, see the driving test pass rate 2024-2025 guide.
 For the related pass percentage UK guide with the same data framed differently, see the driving test pass percentage UK guide.
 For the broader 2026 statistics outlook, see the UK driving test statistics 2026 guide.
 For the first-time methodology distinction, see the first-time pass rate explained guide.
 For the centre-level pass rate finder, see /tools/pass-rate-finder.

 Sources and further reading